 National draft legislation is submitted to the Commission under the terms of the procedure laid down in Article 33 of the Euratom Treaty.
 The Commission gives an opinion on the national draft legislation in order to make sure that it is in conformity with the terms of the directive.

 System of licensing

-According the Cabinet Regulation No.723, adopted 20.09.2011., on the "Procedures for Licensing Activities with Sources of Ionising Radiation" issuing authority is RSC and periods of validity of a special permit (licence) or permit is:
+According the Cabinet Regulation No.752 "Procedures for Licensing and Registration Activities with Sources of Ionising Radiation" (adopted 22.12.2015.), issuing authority is RSC and periods of validity of a licence is: